marc0der/heroku-buildpack-gradlew/README.md

-## Spring Boot Buildpack for Heroku
+## Gradlew Buildpack for Heroku

-This buildpack can be used to start a Spring Boot application on Heroku.
+This buildpack can be used to run a gradle wrapper on Heroku.